BombenProdukt/changesets/README.md

 description: "FIXED: compatibility with laravel 10"
 ```

-- The **packageName** is the name of the package that is being changed.
-This is used to group changesets together in the changelog.
+- The **packageName** refers to the name of the package undergoing modification.
+It groups changesets together in the changelog.
-- The **versionBump** is the type of version bump that should be applied to the package.
-This can be one of `major`, `minor` or `patch` according to [Semantic Versioning](https://semver.org/) and is used to generate the version number.
+- The **versionBump** specifies the type of version bump to be applied to the package.
+It can be either `major`, `minor`, or `patch` as per [Semantic Versioning](https://semver.org/) guidelines, and aids in generating the version number.
-- The **description** is a human-readable description of the changeset.
-This is used to generate the changelog.
+- The **description** provides a human-readable explanation of the changeset, facilitating the generation of the changelog.

 ## Format